AizhanaAkhmet/data-compression-inference-in-cosmology-with-SSL/README.md

-# Compression of Cosmological Data and Inference with Self-Supervised Machine Learning (SSL)
+# Data Compression and Inference in Cosmology with Self-Supervised Machine Learning
-This repository contains the code used for the paper "Compression of Cosmological Data and Inference with Self-Supervised Machine Learning" submitted to the ICML 2023 Workshop on Machine Learning for Astrophysics.
+This repository contains the code used for the paper "Compression of Cosmological Data and Inference with Self-Supervised Machine Learning" submitted to the ICML 2023 Workshop on Machine Learning for Astrophysics and "Data Compression and Inference in Cosmology with Self-Supervised Machine Learning" (in preparation).

 ## Software dependencies and datasets
 This code uses `numpy`, `scipy`, `matplotlib`, `scikit-learn`, and `pytorch` packages.